We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They’re meant for mild to moderately severe hearing loss.

 This affordably priced analog hearing aid is sold by a direct-to-consumer retailer.
-They’re not customizable, but the manufacturer claims they can help 80 percent of people who have hearing loss hear better.
+They’re not customizable but have 4 settings to hear better in common environments.

-They block some degree of surrounding noise and supply crisp, clear sound that makes human speech easily heard.
+They block some degree of surrounding noise and supply clear sound that makes speech easily heard.

 Best hearing aids for streaming